Best Shopify SEO Strategies for Growth

 SEO Click Depth refers to how many clicks it takes to get from your client’s homepage to the content in question.

 When counting click depth, the homepage is considered to be Click 0.
 Any pages linked on the homepage have a Click Depth of 1.
-Any links from that page will have a value of 2.
-Links on a 2 page will have a Click Depth of 3, etc.
+Any internal links from that page will have a value of 2.
+Links on a 2 page will have a Click Depth of 3, etc. Also, remember to check for broken links or web pages that could affect user navigation.

 SEMrush calls out any pages that have a click depth of 4 or more as being an SEO issue that should be addressed whenever possible.